apostrophecms/apostrophe-documentation/docs/modules/apostrophe-pages/server-apostrophe-pages-cursor.md

 ## Inherits from: [apostrophe-cursor](../apostrophe-docs/server-apostrophe-cursor.html)

 ## Methods
+### ancestorPerformanceRestrictions()
+Apply default restrictions suitable for fetching ancestor pages to the cursor as a starting point before applying the ancestor options.
+Called by the ancestors filter here and also by pages.pageBeforeSend when it fetches just the home page using the same options, in the event ancestors were not loaded, such as on the home page itself.
+You should not need to modify or invoke this.
 ### isPage(*value*)
 Filter.
 When calling `self.pages.find` our expectation is that we will only get pages, not docs that are not a part of the page tree.
 This filter defaults to `true`.